MicrosoftDocs/windows-dev-docs/hub/apps/project-reunion/index.md

 Project Reunion is a set of new developer components and tools that represent the next evolution in the Windows app development platform.
 Project Reunion provides a unified set of APIs and tools that can be used in a consistent way by any desktop app on a broad set of target Windows 10 OS versions.

-Project Reunion does not replace the existing desktop Windows app platforms and frameworks such as .NET (including Windows Forms and WPF) and C++/Win32.
+Project Reunion does not replace the existing desktop Windows app platforms and frameworks such as .NET (including Windows Forms and WPF) and C++ desktop (Win32).
 Instead, it complements these existing platforms with a common set of APIs and tools that developers can rely on across these platforms.
 For more details, see [Benefits of Project Reunion](#benefits-of-project-reunion-for-windows-developers).

 > [!NOTE]
-> Project Reunion 0.5 is supported for use in MSIX-packaged desktop apps (C#/.NET 5 or C++/Win32) in production environments.
+> Project Reunion 0.5 is supported for use in MSIX-packaged desktop apps (C# .NET 5 or C++ desktop) in production environments.
 Packaged desktop apps that use Project Reunion 0.5 can be published to the Microsoft Store.
 For UWP apps, Project Reunion 0.5 is available only as a preview.
 This release is not supported for UWP apps that are used in production environments.
 >
 >**Project Reunion** is a code name that may change in a future release.